telefonicaid/perseo-fe/documentation/plain_rules.md

 a future version.
 Use it by now.
 All the attributes in the notification from Orion are available in the event object, **ev**, like _ev.BlodPressure?_ and _ev.id?_.
 A question mark is _necessary_ for EPL referring ‘dynamic’ values.
 Metadata is also available as explained in [Metadata and object values](#metadata-and-object-values).
-Moreover under _ev.stripped are in JSON format all the notification fields (like id, type, attrs, etc.), so you can access to it in an EPL text using
+Moreover under _ev.stripped are in JSON format all the notification fields (like id, type, attrs, etc.), so you can access to it in an EPL text using:

 ```sql
 cast(stripped?, java.util.Map).get("id")
 ```
+A full example of `ev` notification processed is avaiable at buttom of [JSON and Array fields in attributes](#json-and-array-fields-in-attributes)

 Please, be careful with using non-ASCII characters in the EPL syntax.
 It will provoke an error.
 You can find information on how to scape characters at